shehza-d/smit-assignments/01.HTML/04.images/README.md

 This exercise will evaluate your skills in text markup, lists, links, and image usage within HTML.
 Rigorously test the image section by covering all aspects of image incorporation.
 Follow the instructions below to structure and format the provided content:

-1. Set the document title as "Text Markup, Lists, Links, and Image Challenge."

-2. Begin with a heading "Exploring Natural Wonders."
+1. Begin with a heading "Exploring Natural Wonders."

-3. Write a paragraph describing breathtaking natural landscapes around the world.
-Use the `<strong>` tag to emphasize the locations.
+1. Write a paragraph describing breathtaking natural landscapes around the world.

 4. Organize the following natural wonders and their countries in an ordered list (`<ol>`):